AustinCGomez/Open-File-Mover-CLI/README.md

 ### Version 0.4.0.0-Discontinued
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-#### Note: Python File Mover has been arhicved and active production by the maintainer has concluded at this time.
-A cross-platform(Unix and Windows) spin-off program named 'CleanUpMyDownloads' will pick off where Python File Mover left off at but with a much more improved architecture.
-Please check it out at https://github.com/AustinCGomez/CleanUpMyDownloads
+#### Note: Python File Mover has been archived and active production by the maintainer has concluded at this time.
+This program will forever be left open to the public and in the public domain!
+However, the maintainer has moved on to a new cross-platform(Unix and Windows) spin-off program named 'CleanUpMyDownloads' that intends to pick off where Python File Mover left off at, but it will include much more improved architecture and codebase.
+Please check it out at https://github.com/AustinCGomez/CleanUpMyDownloads if you are interested.

 # Features
 - Move files from Directory A to Directory B with only a few commands.